About Pin Valley

 How to Reach Pin Valley

 The road to Pin Valley starts at Attargo Bridge, around 20 km southeast of Kaza.
-Cross this bridge and follow the road till you reach Mudh.
-It usually takes about an hour of leisurely driving to reach Mudh from Attargo Bridge.
+Cross this bridge and follow the road till you reach Mud.
+It usually takes about an hour of leisurely driving to reach Mud from Attargo Bridge.

-On the map below, you have to follow the road (in white) after the marked bridge location.
+On the map below, you have to follow the road (thin grey line) after the marked bridge location.

 Booking rooms at our hotels in advance will guarantee you a place to stay for the night, as our rooms often get booked by large groups months in advance.